 Did you know that the Crypt Church took nearly seven years to complete?
 Considered the heart of the Basilica, it honors 15 saints in glittering gold mosaic chapels, celebrating centuries of Catholic tradition through the lives of the faithful.
 In our Saints of the Crypt Church series, we highlight the stories of each of these saints, inviting you to explore how they are honored in the Basilica with our immersive virtual tour.
 This post is Part I in a series.
-View Part II.
+View Part II and Part III.

 Today, we uncover the stories of the saints of the East Apse – five women whose bravery and commitment to the cross continue to inspire Catholics around the world today.

 Saint Brigid is believed to have been born in A.D.
 450 near Dundalk, and was raised by druids.
 She entered a convent at an early age and eventually became the founder of the “double monastery” system, combining men and women in one religious community.
 Some accounts hold that Brigid was baptized by Saint Patrick.
 As an abbess, she likely wore a ring and bore the crosier and mitre as a symbol of her office and rank.
 Both of these items are portrayed in the mosaic and the altar frontal.
 A replica of the Cross of Cong, the crucifix on the altar is an example of Irish medieval art.

 The altar is set off by reredos, inscribed with Latin text which translates:

 “This is a wise virgin and one numbered among the prudent.”

 Not only is Saint Brigid the patron saint of Ireland, but her patronage also includes babies, blacksmiths, midwives, and single mothers.